 The coast at Lyme Regis experiences erosion.
 Much of the town has been constructed on unstable cliffs, which experience some of the highest erosion rates in Europe due to high energy waves from the southwest and its geology.
 The geology of Lyme Regis is a mixture of limestone, resistant to erosion, and clay, vulnerable to erosion.
 The clay lies on limestone, so as the clay erodes, the cliffs are vulnerable to landslides.
 Therefore, houses, roads and farmland are at risk of cliff landslides.

-In addition, tourist numbers were down due to the lack of beach, with waves eroding much of the beach.
+In addition, tourist numbers were down due to the lack of beaches, caused by erosion.